-A recent weekend observing run tested two possible survey tiling schemes and beam footprints (which need to have a smaller spacing than was used in the low band) and the automatic system configuration logic.
-To ensure the automatic configuration was triggered, we shifted the centre frequency by a small amount every few hours.
+A recent RACS observing test trialled two possible survey tiling schemes and beam footprints (which need to have a smaller spacing than was used in the low band) and the automatic system configuration logic.
+To ensure the automatic configuration was triggered, we shifted the centre frequency by a small amount for a random 5% of the observations.
 The plot below shows the location of each field observed and outlines fields where the frequency changed.
 Blocks that failed are crossed out.